syncfusion-content/wpf-docs/wpf/ReportDesigner/Add-Custom-Report-Item.md

 OnTextAlignChanged()|	Invokes when the text alignment of the custom report item is changed.
 OnBackgroundColorChanged()|	Invokes when the background color of the custom report item is changed.

-In the following example, the change of font family property is handled in the custom component and the style is applied to the bar code custom report item.
+In the following example, the change of font family property is handled in the custom component and the style is applied to the barcode custom report item.

 {% highlight c# %}
 public override void OnFontChanged()